The Strangest, Most Amazing Lactation Methods Ever Seen in Mammals

 Keep in mind that, in evolutionary biology, rational doesn’t necessarily mean governed by reason (and irrational doesn’t always mean face-palmingly naive).
 Rather, a rational mating choice is one that conforms to an evolutionary system by which females choose their mate based on his ability to maximize her Darwinian fitness.
 In the animal kingdom, we expect animals to make these choices as simply, efficiently, and consistently as we choose the best value in off-brand oatmeal.

-Yet in the new study, inferior suitors known as decoys—male frogs with less appealing voices and a slower call rate—threw a wrench in the whole “rational system” hypothesis.
+Yet in the new study, inferior suitors known as decoys—male frogs with a slower call rate*—threw a wrench in the whole “rational system” hypothesis.
 These decoys snuck into a group of displaying male frogs, thrusting themselves near the better options and throwing off the females’ focus.
 Weirdly, their presence caused the ladies to switch their initial decisions and instead go for a nearby male with a slower—less appealing—call.
 Talk about a bad morning after.

 One explanation for the switcheroo is that female túngara frogs are easily flustered.
 (Decoys aren’t the only ones known to have deceived them: “I have to tell you," says Lea, "I’ve attracted many female frogs making these calls.”)
 You can hardly blame them.
 Choosing an amphibious amor is already complex enough, what with all the swelling, foaming, ribbitting, and whatnot.
 Adding another male to the mix, researchers speculate, could overload the female frog’s cognitive resources and cause her to make a mistake.
 (This confirms my opinion that grocery stores should only stock one of every option.)